PaloAltoNetworks/pcs-postman/README.md

 # Used for Postman collections and environments relating to Prisma Cloud API requests

 To use these collections and environment, there are a few setup pieces after importing the 3 files into Postman:
-* [Import the 3 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) (2 Collections and 1 Environment) into Postman.
+* [Import the 3 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) in this repo (2 Collections and 1 Environment) into Postman.

--Set your access/secret key in the BODY of the /login request (Does this make sense?
-Should it be an env variable?)

--Set the Prisma Cloud API and Console endpoint/URL in the [Postman Environment variable](https://learning.postman.com/docs/sending-requests/variables/)
+* Set the Prisma Cloud API and Console URL in the [Postman Environment variable](https://learning.postman.com/docs/sending-requests/variables/)
-Prisma Cloud Admin Console | 	Prisma Cloud API Endpoint
+1. Prisma Cloud Admin Console | 	Prisma Cloud API Endpoint
 ------------ | -------------
 https://app.prismacloud.io	| https://api.prismacloud.io
 https://app2.prismacloud.io	| https://api2.prismacloud.io